 Throughout the pandemic, our design and build team, Dthree Studio, has helped many businesses navigate through the immediate uncertainty and helped them to find design solutions that best meet their business needs.
 Dthree knows that employees are a business’s biggest asset and, therefore, their primary concern.
 Because of this, offices will have to work harder than ever before to bring people back together.
 Dthree create engaging and inspirational environments that not only prioritise your employee’s mental health and wellbeing but also support their individual and collective needs.
 Business leaders have been given a unique opportunity to rethink their work environments and understand what works, but more importantly what doesn’t – a prospect that must not be overlooked when determining the role of the office.

-You can find out more about our design and build partners, Dthree Studio here.
+Find out more about our design and build partners, Dthree Studio.

 With many employees now expected to come into the office for at least a few days a week, employers may need to consider more carefully the location of their office space.
 In the past, having an office in a city centre or urban metropolis may have been an ideal if not a requisite strategy.
 However, with increased levels of flexible working, a ‘hub and spoke’ approach, with workers dispersed across numerous sites, could be an alternative commercial real estate strategy to accommodate worker needs moving forward.